Cash/Money

 Cash/MONEY was born from Formula-Ception—a tangled mess of Google Sheets, Notion hacks, and Zapier automations trying (and failing) to create a seamless family budget.
 After hitting the limits of no-code tools, I built Cash/MONEY, a SvelteKit-powered WebApp with a Python backend, designed for effortless, intelligent transaction logging.
 No more fragile spreadsheets—just fast, intuitive budgeting that actually works. 🚀

-The Birth of Cash/MONEY: A Budgeting Evolution
+The Birth of Cash/MONEY: From Chaos to Clarity

 cash-money-gif